JJ/install-with-cpanm/README.md

 > This is a fork of the [original
 > `perl-actions/install-with-cpanm`](https://github.com/perl-actions/install-with-cpanm/),
 > with some improvements, released under the original ISC license.
+Please use
+> that one whenever possible.

 GitHub action to install Perl Modules [App::cpanminus](https://github.com/miyagawa/cpanminus)